International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_2_Identity_and_Trust_Management.md

 2. Each IDS Connector requests a current Dynamic Attibute Token from DAPS.
 3. When establishing communication, the DAT of both IDS Connector instances is exchanged.
 This is also matched with the used TLS certificate.

-To avoid the possibility of abusing a DAT by an attacker, these DATs must be treated as confidential information. to further protect from attacks performed with leaked DATs, each Connector has to validate the presented certificate.
+To avoid the possibility of abusing a DAT by an attacker, these DATs must be treated as confidential information. to further protect from attacks performed with leaked DATs, each Connector has to validate the presented certificate by matching it to the connectors identifier.
 Two cases must be evaluated:

 1. The connector uses its identity certificate for TLS connections.
 In this case, the corresponding IDS connector must assure the identifier in the DAT matches the presented certificate.